DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 # Hello!
 I am Dean Lemans and im a software development student at [sintlucas](https://www.sintlucas.nl/) I'm am currently trying to become a game developer

+search in tags for portofolio to find related stuff

 I also like open source stuff

 I like to read in my free time